tsengwoody/Access8Math/readme.md

-# Access8Math Introduction
+# Access8Math Overview

 Access8Math is an NVDA add-on that enhances the user experience when reading and writing mathematical content.

-Access8Math offers text-to-speech/Braille functionality for MathML content.
-MathML is the standard language for describing math structure and content on the web, which enables visually readable math content through a web browser.
+Access8Math offers text-to-speech and Braille support for MathML content.
+It also provides Interactive Mode, which allows users to explore math content in smaller segments and better understand its structure and hierarchical relationships.

 Access8Math can also assist in writing and converting LaTeX to MathML.
-LaTex is a typesetting system which is easy to write and learn.
-It’s commonly used for representing math formulas.
+LaTeX is a typesetting system that is easy to write and learn, and is commonly used for representing math formulas.
+Access8Math also provides a command menu, preview support, and export features to make math editing and sharing more practical.

-With Access8Math's reading, writing, and conversion features, visually impaired users can read and write math content with ease.
-Based on MathML and LaTeX, two common math markups, Access8Math significantly reduces the difficulty of two-way communication between visually impaired and sighted users.
+With its support for both accessible math reading and efficient math writing, Access8Math makes communication about math easier for visually impaired and sighted users alike.

 ## Reading Features Overview